chengkuangan/pew/README.md

 	/ 3.
 Test drive Red Hat Developer Hub
 	/ 3.4 Developer Activity: Create a new Component from the Template**

+- Links are not correct:

-- Link is not correct:
+	- `Component's catalog-info.yaml file` link is not correct

-	Platform Engineering Workshop
-	/ 3.
-Test drive Red Hat Developer Hub
-	/ 3.4 Developer Activity: Create a new Component from the Template

 	![](link-1.png)

+	- `rhdh-gitops ArgoCD Aopplication` link is not correct.
 Click on the link shows error with this url:
 	```
 	https://showroom-showroom.apps.cluster-z6kkw.z6kkw.sandbox977.opentlc.com/
 	```